ThreeTen/threetenbp/README.md

 Note that pull requests and issues will only be considered so far as matching the behaviour of Java SE releases.
 Additional requested features will be rejected.

+Pull requests must _not_ be copied from the JDK, because the GPL license is incompatible with the BSD license used here.

 To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.